Max851010/werewolf_for_class/README.md

 ### def broadcast

-we switch from using players[player][1] to all players' socket, and use sock.send to broadcast a message to every player's socket
+traverse all players' socket, and use sock.send to broadcast a message to every player's socket

 ### def send

-we encode the message by utf-8 and send it through the client socket
+encode the message by utf-8 and send it through the input client socket

 ### def recv